Policies and Procedures

 An incident within proximity to your club location

-- All children and staff to assemble within the clubs main area.
-Those outside must move quickly to the inside, Staff to ensure walkie talkie system is in place.
+- All children and colleagues to assemble within the club’s main area.
+Those outside must move quickly to the inside, colleagues are to ensure walkie talkie system is in place.

-- Head count and register of all children and staff to be carried out.
+- Head count and register of all children and colleagues to be carried out.

 - All doors must be closed and lie low, encourage the children to lay under the tables, away from windows.

-- A member of staff must call the police 999 immediately for further advice, which should be followed (explain you are calling from a club within your school location and tell them how many children and staff are present)
+- A member of colleague must call the police 999 immediately for further advice, which should be followed (explain you are calling from a club within your school location and tell them how many children and colleagues are present)

-- If caretakers or school staff are on site work together to lock down the site, your priority is the children in your care.
+- If caretakers or school colleagues are on site work together to lock down the site, your priority is the children in your care.